Bushfire

 Your house may not be threatened by a direct fire front but embers can travel tens of kilometres to affect neighbouring houses.
 Smoke from a bushfire also can be a threat to your family and pets.

-Queensland Fire and Emergency Services (QFES) provides the following tips to help you prepare for each bushfire season.
+The Queensland Fire Department (QFD) provides the following tips to help you prepare for each bushfire season.

 Before a bushfire warning